MV16CompSci/A-Level-Computer-Science/C-Sharp/TescoAPI_JSON/README.md

 The TESCO API (https://devportal.tescolabs.com/) allows developers to search the Tesco grocery product list for information such as product name, price and image.

 To compile the program (1) Set up a developer account from https://devportal.tescolabs.com/.
-Request aN Ocp-Apim-Subscription-Key and update the line "client.DefaultRequestHeaders.Add("Ocp-Apim-Subscription-Key", "<key goes here>");" with your key.
+Request an Ocp-Apim-Subscription-Key and update the line "client.DefaultRequestHeaders.Add("Ocp-Apim-Subscription-Key", "<key goes here>");" with your key.
 (2) Install the Netwonsoft JSON library in Visual Studio.
 Click on Tools-Nuget Package Manager-Package Manager Console, and then type "Install-Package Newtonsoft.Json".

 To use the example program type in the name of an item of grocery item such as BANANA and click "Search".